sumantripuraneni/secrets-sync-agent/README.md

 * Ssh-Auth

+## Platform Secrets

-## How does it work?
+### How does it work?

 For deploying the Secrets Sync Agent, as a pre requirement two configMaps are needed - which controls how it functions.

-*  The first configMap (secrets-config) contains details of vault instance and configuration used for kubeAuth
+*  The first configMap contains connection details of vault instance and configuration used for kubeAuth

     An example